afontainec/chinchay-docs/docs/docs/hateoas.md

 ## addLink

 So we have our instance, how do we inform which urls should he add to every request?
-Well its very simple, if we look at the controller we would see this auto-generated lines:
+Well it's very simple, if we look at the controller we would see this auto-generated lines:

 ```javascript
   HATEOAS.addLink('self', '/api/coffee/:id');